yashkim77/question-answering-web-app/Readme.md

 # Question Answering Web App
 Question Answering Web App is a web application used to answer question-based on a given context or passage.

-I am using Hugging Face pretrained DistilBERT model trained on SQuAD.
+I am using Hugging Face pretrained DistilBERT model trained on SQuAD dataset.
 DistilBERT is a small, fast, cheap and light Transformer model trained by distilling Bert base.
 It has 40% less parameters than bert-base-uncased, runs 60% faster while preserving over 95% of Bert’s performances as measured on the GLUE language understanding benchmark.

 App Link - https://question-answering-web-app.herokuapp.com/